fbpx

 In the window that appears, you can change how your grid looks by editing the color and type of the lines (solid, dotted, dashed) and selecting the gridlines’ spacing and the number of subdivisions.

-To save your custom guide layout as a preset and use it again in the future, once you’ve set the various settings, you can click the drop-down arrow next to Preset at the top of the window and select Save Preset.
+Once you’ve set the various settings, you can click the drop-down arrow next to Preset at the top of the window and select Save Preset.
+This allows you to use it again in the future.

-How To Make A Grid Pattern In Photoshop
+Option 3: Make A Grid In Photoshop By Creating A Grid Pattern

 The easiest way to apply a grid pattern is to create a basic square pattern that will show up as a grid when used to fill an element.
 To do this, you’ll first need to create a New Document with the same dimensions as the square you’ll eventually make to act as the base for your pattern.